telerik/blazor-docs/components/card/image.md

 Every Blazor Card can have a dedicated area to render a card image that will fill the size of the card.
 The content of the CardImage as well as its size is completely customizable through the available configuration options.

->caption Use the CardImage builing block to insert an image in the Card.
+>caption Use the CardImage building block to insert an image in the Card.
 The result from the snippet below.

 ![Image in Card](images/cardimage-example.png)